Where's the beef? EU at odds over farm trade offer to Mercosur

 “Any positive gesture from the EU could prove decisive for encouraging Mercosur to put together a more generous offer,” the countries said.

-Reporting by Robert-Jan Bartunek; Additional reporting by Philip Blenkinsop and Alissa de Carbonnel; Editing by Philip Blenkinsop and Dale Hudson
+A deal would allow the EU to “reap economic benefits in areas such as services, investment, public procurement and intellectual property”, the letter added. ($1 = 0.8475 euros) (Reporting by Robert-Jan Bartunek; Additional reporting by Philip Blenkinsop and Alissa de Carbonnel; Editing by Philip Blenkinsop and Dale Hudson)